-NBA Rumors: Carmelo Anthony Reveals His Reaction To GM Daryl Morey When He Informed Him About Rockets’ Exit
+NBA Rumors: Carmelo Anthony Reveals His Reaction To GM Daryl Morey When He Informed Him About Rockets Exit

 Last summer, 10-time NBA All-Star Carmelo Anthony agreed to sign a veteran minimum deal with the Houston Rockets with the belief that he could win his first NBA championship title alongside James Harden and Chris Paul.
-However, Anthony ended up being an odd fit on the Rockets’ roster which made them decide to part ways with him after 10 games.
+However, Anthony ended up being an odd fit on the Rockets’ roster, which made them decide to part ways with him after 10 games.
 When they made the announcement, Rockets General Manager Daryl Morey explained that the fit that they envisioned when they gave Anthony a contract didn’t materialize on the court.

 After months of silence, Carmelo Anthony finally decided to speak about his controversial departure from the Rockets.
 In a recent interview with Stephen A. Smith of ESPN, Anthony admitted that he didn’t like how his conversation with Rockets General Manager Daryl Morey went down.
 When Morey said that they no longer need him to their team, Anthony felt like he was “fired” and started to question himself if he still wants to play in the NBA.